In-class Examples List

 Week 3 - Lecture 2, 2024-09-12 -

-continued intro to type scene
+continued intro to type scene;

 example using the design recipe to write a function

-that returns a scene
+that returns a scene instance;

-intro to the big-bang
+intro to the big-bang function from the module

 2htdp/universe